-Meeting Date: October 6, 2020 Title: CS2020-010 Release of Fenelon Falls Legacy C.H.E.S.T.
-Funds Author and Title: LeAnn Donnelly, Executive Assistant

-That Report CS2020-010, Release of Fenelon Falls Legacy C.H.E.S.T.
-Funds, be received;

-That Kawartha Works Community Co-operative be approved for funding in the amount of \$14,984.37 with the allocation to come from the Fenelon Falls Legacy C.H.E.S.T.
-Reserve (3.24350); and

-That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.
+Meeting Date: October 6, 2020 Title: CS2020-010 Release of Fenelon Falls Legacy C.H.E.S Funds Author and Title: : LeAnn Donnelly, Executive Assistant Recommendati on(s): That Report CS202 be received; 20-010, Release of Fenelon Falls Legacy C.H.E.S.T.
+Funds, rks Community Co-operative be approved for funding in the .37 with the allocation to come from the Fenelon Falls Legacy e (3.24350); and That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.
+Department Head: : R/Other: Chief Administrative Officer: